eoinkelly/notes/rails/pgbouncer-for-performance.md

 ### pgBouncer alternative: pgpool-II

 * https://www.pgpool.net/mediawiki/index.php/Main_Page
+* also handles replication and load balancing but has rep of being a bit more heavyweight than pgBouncer
 * https://www.enterprisedb.com/blog/pgpool-vs-pgbouncer
   > In typical scenarios, PgBouncer executes pooling correctly “out of the box,”
   > whereas Pgpool-II requires fine-tuning of certain parameters for ideal